 Prison Fae (Supernatural Penitentiary 1)

-Excerpt – kidnapped by Fae
+Chapter One – kidnapped by Fae

 I pulled my car into the parking lot of Sherwood Apartments.
 For a second, I sat in my car and gathered myself.
 The evening was…fun.
 Nice.
 Something warm fluttered inside my chest.
 I climbed out of my car, taking my phone in one hand and my keys in the other.